antarctica/add-scripts/README.md

 This script is only a check, if it finds problems they will be listed (but not fixed).
 If no problems are found, no output will be shown.
+- have run the [Clone Previous Records](#clone-previous-records) script

 To run this script:

 ```
 $ poetry run python src/add_scripts/check_transfer_option_urls_unique
+$ poetry run python src/add_scripts/set_dates
 ```

 For information, for each record in the release this script will:
+For information, this script will:

 1. load all the metadata records from OneDrive
 2. for each record, and each transfer option check the transfer option URL against every other record's transfer